-Ricewood Park was conceived by former Ricewood MUD Director Denise Posey in 2016.
+Ricewood Park was conceived by the Ricewood Municipal Utility District Board of Directors in 2011.
 The board was looking for a means of getting the most use out of the detention pond next to McRoberts Elementary.
 Posey presented the idea of creating a park that would take the requirements of special needs children into its design.

 The park is a public amenity and individuals, schools, churches and other community organizations are welcome to use it.

 Located on Misty Cove Drive next to McRoberts Elementary School, the park offers a gazebo, amphitheater, butterfly area, statues, an outdoor “stump classroom,” walking paths, a wheelchair accessible ramp and a sensory garden.
 Statues, a windchime and other decor are made from materials that can withstand water in the event that a severe storm occurs and the drainage pond is used for water storage during and after storms.

 Within the park, a sensory garden and accessibility features such as a gently declining wheelchair ramp allow park goers with sensory and mobility challenges to enjoy the facility.
 Signs in both standard lettering and braille describe each of the five senses.

 Locking gates and security cameras ensure resident safety to prevent entry in the event the park is used for drainage and to monitor the park throughout the day for residents’ safety.

 The park is open from dawn to dusk and visitors are asked to follow the posted rules for the park which include:

 - No unleashed pets

 - Pet owners must immediately clean up after their pet

 - No discharge of firearms